Cranberry Sauce with Apples and Orange

 Sometimes along with the cranberries, you’ll a fine and hard thread-like stem attached to the berry.
 To sort the berries, pour them onto one side of a sheet pan.
 Push some of the berries across the sheet pan as you visually scan for stems or berries that have become wrinkled or are not ripe.
 This is the same method I use to sort dried beans for bean soup, and it makes it so much easier to see foreign objects.

-How To Make Cranberry Sauce with Apple and Orange
+How to Make Cranberry Sauce with Orange and Apple

 I recommend using a good quality heavy bottom saucepan to make this sauce to prevent the brown sugar and juice from scorching.